How does an international student get hired in the U.S.?

 • Hiring for graduate student internships

-• International students at Iowa are typically on an F-1 student visa, this allows them to take on summer employment without hardly any paperwork on the employer’s part.
+• International students at Iowa are typically on an F-1 student visa.
+This allows them to take on summer employment with hardly any paperwork on the employer’s part.
 The internship is through what is called Curricular Practical Training (CPT).
 With CPT, the University of Iowa issues the work authorization.

 • Hiring for full-time positions